JunweiLiang/Daisy_Shooter_Localization/README-docker.md

     docker stack rm vera

 The stack is very simple and standardized.
 However, the bind mounts set inside it assume you are working in the project root directory.
+This is very important as Yii needs access to the runtime directory.
+We could switch to producing fully self-contained docker containers as our deployable, but that's a decent amount of work and would require CI + CD (TBD) as well as a registry.

 ## Ports and such

-The web interface is set to listen to `8080`.
+The web interface is set to listen to `8080` (inside the container: `80`).
 The mariadb is set to listen on `3306`.
 The python backend listens on `21320`.

+If all goes well, just navigate to http://localhost:8080 after the stack is up.

 TODO(nimish): these ports should be injected in at runtime.